eed3si9n/eed3si9n.com/original/atreus.md

 - Hakko Digital FX888D & CHP170 bundle, includes Soldering Station & CHP170 cutter
 - Hakko T18-C2 - T18 Series Soldering Tip for Hakko FX-888/FX-8801
 - DMiotech 0.8mm 50G 63/37 Rosin Core Tin Lead Soldering Solder Wire

+Note that Matias switches are clones of Alps SKCM that was used in the 80s and 90s for keyboards like [Apple Standard Keyboard][apple].
+This means that all the fancy keycaps available for Cherry MX switches will not work.
+If you want, you have to order a partial kit that is Cherry compatible.

 ### The assembly